Get an instant quote

 Text and Logos

-Because an injection molded part is essentially the inverse of its machined metal tooling, the rules on engraving/embossing are reversed.
+Because a moulded part is essentially the inverse of its machined metal tooling, the rules on engraving/embossing are reversed.
 For injection moulding, choose embossed over engraved text, as it’s easier to CNC machine such detail into the mould tool.
 We recommend a minimum height of 0.5mm to ensure readability.
 Use a font with uniform thickness and a minimum font size of 20 points for better results.

 Design embossed text and logos